joaopgbarboza/personal-website/README.md

-This is just a (unfinished) small personal website project to practice web development
+This is just an experimental personal website project to practice web development

 Tools used:
 #HTML